In his first address to the victims’ families and survivors of the attack, the Boston Marathon bomber apologized and admitted his guilt.

-Ross Ulbricht, 31, was convicted of running the “darknet” drug bazaar before it was seized by the federal government.
-Despite pleas for leniency, Ulbricht will also not be eligible for parole.
+On May 29, Ross Ulbricht, 31, was convicted of running the “darknet” drug bazaar before it was seized by the federal government.
+A week later, his lawyer has filed an appeal to overturn Ulbricht’s conviction and sentence.

-Contained in a 47-count indictment unsealed Wednesday are allegations that Jack Warner orchestrated a scheme to win South Africa its 2010 World Cup host bid.
+Contained in a 47-count indictment are allegations that Jack Warner orchestrated a scheme to win South Africa its 2010 World Cup host bid.
+He told supporters he will fight extradition to the U.S.

 It includes provisions for greater citizen input, accountability reforms, more training, and changes to the use of force policy.